Pawtucket Maroons: 1914 & 1915 - Colonial League

 In 1914, the Pawtucket "Tigers" resumed minor league play and became charter members of the newly formed Colonial League, a league that became mired in controversy, some of it surrounding the Pawtucket ownership.
 The Colonial League was formed for the 1914 season as a six–team Class C level minor league.
 The Brockton Shoemakers, Fall River Spindles, New Bedford Whalers, Pawtucket Tigers, Taunton Herrings and Woonsocket Speeders teams joined Pawtucket in the newly formed league.

 During their first 1914 season, it was speculated that the Colonial League was being controlled by the major league rival Federal League, a claim which was denied by the league, but later proved to be accurate.
 In April 1914, Pawtucket team owner Alexander Bannwart drew attention in hiring Frank "Big Jeff" Pfeffer to manage the Pawtucket Tigers after a hiatus from baseball while running a hotel in nearby Providence.
 In May, it was suspected that Bannwart was working as an "agent" of the Federal League, which Bannwart denied.

 (1910) Big Jeff Pfeffer.
-Pfeffer was player manager for Pawtucket in 1914.
-He was suspended and replaced in July 1914 after assaulting team owner Alexander Bannwart.
+Pfeffer was the player/manager for Pawtucket in 1914.
+He was suspended and then replaced in July 1914 after assaulting team owner Alexander Bannwart.

 On July 4, 1914, Pfeffer assaulted Bannwart in the stands at Woonsocket before the game that day and was suspended by the league president.
 Banwart stated to the press that he "handed Big Jeff a jolt on the jaw and stood him on his head like a baby" in the fracas, which spilled onto the field and drew a big crowd.
-Pawtucket second Joseph Callahan was appointed as interim manager to replace Pfeffer, who never returned to organized baseball following the incident.
+Pawtucket second baseman Joseph Callahan was appointed as interim manager to replace Pfeffer, who never returned to organized baseball following the incident.

 The 1914 Pawtucket Tigers ended their first Colonial League season in fifth place in the final standings of the newly formed league, which held no playoffs.
 With a record of 46–56 the Tigers placed fifth in the six-team league.
 Playing the season under managers Frank "Big Jeff" Pfeffer, Joseph Callahan and William Fortin, Pawtucket finished 18.0 games behind the first place Fall River Spindles in the final standings.
 John Gilmore of Pawtucket led the league with 9 home runs.